RosarioB/spark-streaming-kafka/README.md

 3. In the folder `notebook` there is the notebook `spark_streaming.ipynb` which we will use in Jupiter to execute our tasks with Spark Structured Streaming.

+4. In the folder `csv` there is a csv file `operators.csv` useful to create a static dataframe from.

 ## Execution

 1. We need to create the docker image of the producer.
 To do that we need to run: